snipsco/snips-app-template-py/README.md

 The main part of this code is composed of one class - `Template`, which is used to bind App related action code with MQTT bus.
 This class should be named corresponding to the App.

-There are mainly two kinds of callback functions in the code, `master_intent_callback` and sub callback functions such as `intent_1_callback`, `inent_2_callback`.
-The former one is self-explained, it will be called when an intent is successfully detected.
-Inside this master callback, there are several sub callback functions, which will be called referring to the specific intent.
-Inside each sub callback function is the place to write the App related code.
+The code is mainly composed by different intent callback functions such as `intent_1_callback`, `inent_2_callback`.
+Inside each callback function is the place to write the intent related action code.

-> For each sub callback function, it's better to terminate the session first if there is no need continuing it.
+> For the intent callback function, it's better to terminate the session first if there is no need to continue.
 This can prevent other snips components (Like dialog-manager, hotword..) from being blocked by the action code.

-`start_blocking()` is used to register master callback function and then starts to listen on MQTT bus.
+`start_blocking()` is used to register callback functions with its associated intents then starts to listen on MQTT bus.

 At the beginning of `__init__()`, `SnipsConfigParser` is called to provide a configuration dictionary.
 This part is not mandatory and can be removed if not needed.

 ### `snipsTools.py`

 This file provides some common useful class but is not part of the action code.
 For the moment, it only has the `SnipsConfigParser`.

-#### `read_configuration_file`
+#### `read_configuration_file (configuration_file)`
-(configuration_file)

 ```
 Read configuration file and return a dictionary.
 ​